-The Company may not issue or sell any Class A Ordinary Shares to the Selling Securityholder under the Purchase Agreement which, when aggregated with all other Class A Ordinary Shares then beneficially owned by the Selling Securityholder and its affiliates (as calculated pursuant to Section 13(d) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and Rule 13d-3 thereunder), would result in the Selling Securityholder beneficially owning more than the Beneficial Ownership Limitation, which equal to 4.99% of the outstanding Class A Ordinary Shares.
+Swvl may not issue or sell any Class A Ordinary Shares to B. Riley under the Purchase Agreement which, when aggregated with all other Class A Ordinary Shares then beneficially owned by B. Riley and its affiliates (as calculated pursuant to Section 13(d) of the Exchange Act, and Rule 13d-3 promulgated thereunder), would result in B. Riley beneficially owning more than 4.99% of the outstanding Class A Ordinary Shares.